Saint Luke Drawing the Virgin: Commission

-There are no surviving contemporary archival documents for Rogier van der Weyden's Saint Luke Drawing the Virgin, but art historians agree that it was almost certainly painted for the Brussels painters' guild, for their chapel at the Cathedral of St. Michael and St. Gudula, where van der Weyden is buried.
+There are no surviving contemporary archival documents for Rogier van der Weyden's Saint Luke Drawing the Virgin, but art historians agree that it was almost certainly painted for the Brussels painters' guild, for their chapel at the Church of St. Michael and St. Gudula (now the cathedral), where van der Weyden is buried.
 It may have been commissioned to celebrate the artist's appointment as city painter for Brussels.
 Luke the Evangelist was thought to have been a portraitist, and Northern European painters' guilds were considered to be under his protection.

 In the 15th-century images of Luke painting the Virgin were more commonly found in Northern rather than Italian art.
 Luke was credited with painting the original of the immensely popular Italo-Byzantine Cambrai Madonna, to which numerous miracles were attributed.
 The original of that work was taken to France from Rome in 1440, and within four years at least 15 high quality copies had been made.
 It was regarded as an example of St Luke's skill, and contemporary painters strove to emulate him in their depictions of Mary.
 Popular belief held that the essence of the Virgin was captured in Luke's portrait of her.